awesomerank/awesomerank.github.io/lists/KotlinBy/awesome-kotlin.md

 * [SnowdreamFramework/ToyBricks ★20](https://github.com/SnowdreamFramework/ToyBricks) - Android Library that provide simpler way to achieve modularity.
 * [DanielMartinus/Konfetti ★544](https://github.com/DanielMartinus/Konfetti) - Lightweight particle system to create realistic confetti
 * [rahulchowdhury/Mystique ★37](https://github.com/rahulchowdhury/Mystique) - A generalized adapter for RecyclerView on Android which makes it easy to add heterogeneous items to a list.
+* [calintat/alps ★0](https://github.com/calintat/alps) - Android library for preferences which includes property delegates and a custom DSL for definining preferences.

 ### <a name="android-frameworks"></a>Frameworks <sup>[Back ⇈](#android-frameworks-subcategory)</sup>
 * [nekocode/kotgo](https://github.com/nekocode/kotgo) - An android development framwork on kotlin using MVP architecture.